-The University Library has been actively collecting manuscript and archive material for over seventy years and there are now over 3 million records in over 600 archive and manuscript collections.
+The University Library has been actively collecting manuscript and archive material for almost a century and there are now over 3.5 million records in over 800 archive and manuscript collections.
 The University also has a number of named special collections of rare books and published works, ranging in size from under fifty volumes to several thousand.

 The manuscript and archive holdings include:

 - the papers of leading Nottinghamshire families and their estates

 - the records of local businesses and organisations, including those the Archdeaconry of Nottinghamshire

 - the papers of political, diplomatic, literary, scientific and academic figures, including D.H.
 Lawrence

 - some of the historical records of the University and its predecessor, University College Nottingham

 The named special collections of published works include: